 - development of methods for evidence-centered design

-- contributions to the design computer adaptive testing
+- contributions to the design of computer-adaptive testing

 ETS continues to contribute to the field and apply the results of our research to the tests we develop.
 Our current research includes: